anthonyt53/Lab05_Blueprints/README.md

 Steps to run:
 ~ Download and unzip file.
-~ Add Starter Content to project.
+~ Add StarterContent to Content folder.
-~ Open the SideScrollerTemplate project file located in SideScrollerTemplate folder.
+~ Double-click the SideScrollerTemplate.uproject file.
 ~ Run the game.